Mahabat Khan: Later life and death

 Following his unsuccessful coup, Khan fled to the Deccan.
 There, Prince Khurram convinced him to surrender himself to Jahangir.
 However, with the death of Jahangir shortly thereafter in October 1627, Khan went unpunished.
 Upon Prince Khurram's rise to the throne as Emperor Shah Jahan, Mahabat Khan was appointed governor of Ajmer.
-He was later transferred to a post in the Deccan, where he died in 1634.
+He was later appointed governor of the Deccan, and successfully commanded the siege of Daulatabad in 1633.
+In 1634 he unsuccessfully besieged the fort of Parenda, and died in October the same year.
+At the time of his death, he held a rank of 7000/7000, making him the highest-ranking Mughal noble of non-royal blood.
 His body was carried back to Delhi, where he was buried on the ground of the shrine of Qadam Sharif.
 Upon death, his eldest son, Mirza Amanullah, was awarded the title 'Khan Zaman', while his second son, Luhrasp, was granted his late father's title, Mahabat Khan.